Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 Unvaccinated people who are in close contact with someone who has H. influenzae meningitis should be given antibiotics to prevent infection.
 Such people include:

 - Those who come into close contact with an infected person

 This is a dangerous infection and it can be deadly.
-The faster you are treated, the better your chance for recovery.
-Young children and adults over age 50 have the highest risk of death.
+The sooner it is treated, the better the chance for recovery.
+Young children and adults over age 50 have the highest risk for death.

 When to Contact a Medical Professional

 Call the local emergency number (such as 911) or go to an emergency room if you suspect meningitis in a young child who has the following symptoms:

 Call the local emergency number if you develop any of the serious symptoms listed above.
 Meningitis can quickly become a life-threatening illness.

 Infants and young children can be protected with the Hib vaccine.

 Close contacts in the same household, school, or day care center should be watched for early signs of the disease as soon as the first person is diagnosed.
 All unvaccinated family members and close contacts of this person should begin antibiotic treatment as soon as possible to prevent spread of the infection.
 Ask your provider about antibiotics during the first visit.